-What is Digital Print for Packaging?
+What is Digital Printing for Packaging?

-Purpose of Digital Printing in Packaging
+The Purpose of Digital Printing in Packaging

 Short Runs & Sampling

-When an order of fewer than a hundred pieces is required, digital printing is the way to go.
+When an order of fewer than a hundred pieces is required, digital printing is the way to go!

 The drawback to printing digitally is the loss of image quality and, in some cases, only available in smaller paper sizes.

 Digital printing can only be produced on certain types of paper materials, while traditional printing can print on more complex and unique substrates such as corrugated, chipboard, grey boards, and other thicker paper stocks.

 Flatbed digital printing typically uses an inkjet printer to reproduce digital images.

 The process uses ultraviolet (UV) curable inks to print digital images on flat surfaces.

 This process is essential as it can print on numerous surfaces such as wood, metal, glass, and tiles.

-Benefits of Flatbed Digital Printing
+The Benefits of Digital Printing

-- Consistently have higher quality: True digital flatbed technology does have a higher initial cost than its competition, but it does print in greater detail and has a higher level of accuracy & repeatability.
+- Consistently higher quality: True digital flatbed technology does have a higher initial cost than its competition, but it does print in greater detail and has a higher level of accuracy & repeatability.